jsevilla274/sms-auto-responder/README.md

 # SMS Auto Responder
-A simple node application demonstrating the ability to use the Telnyx Messaging API to send and receive SMS messages
+A simple node application demonstrating the ability to send and receive SMS messages using the Telnyx Messaging API

 ## Pre-requisites
 ---